component-lib@0.3.2 selects the same source for every build until the manifest

 Vendoring policy is controlled by the root workspace manifest:

-Workspace manifests can override the Diode workspace name used by board release uploads:
+Workspace manifests can override the Diode workspace name used for board

 Endpoint ([workspace].endpoint)

-endpoint = "diode.computer"resolves app/API URLs underapp.diode.computerandapi.diode.computer.- This applies to workspace-aware commands such as
+endpoint = "diode.computer"resolves application and API URLs underapp.diode.computerandapi.diode.computer.- The setting applies to workspace-aware commands such as

-pcb auth,pcb bom,pcb publish,pcb preview, and routing flows. - Authentication is scoped per resolved endpoint, so logging into one workspace endpoint does not overwrite tokens for another.
+pcb auth,pcb bom,pcb publish, and routing commands. - Authentication is scoped to the resolved endpoint.
+Authentication for one endpoint does not overwrite tokens for another.

-Registry-backedpcb search defaults to the public Diode registry and registries in the workspace configured by [workspace].repository.
+Registry-backedpcb search searches the public Diode registry and the

-pcb search --registry github.com/diodeinc/registry ...overrides the default scope for that invocation.- Repeat
+pcb search --registry code.diode.computer/diode/registry ...overrides the default scope for that invocation.- Repeat

 --registryto search more than one registry.